spartalab/naaims/docs/reading_guide.md

-# aimsim Reading Guide
+# NAAIMS Reading Guide

-The aimsim core algorithm is divided into initialization and the step cycle.
+The NAAIMS core algorithm is divided into initialization and the step cycle.
 Initialization runs once on starting the simulation, and the step cycle continues to repeat until the simulation timeframe ends.

 I recommend you start by reading the [premise and assumptions](##premise-and-assumptions), continuing linearly until you find an odd term, for which you can refer to the [glossary](##glossary) for a definition (hopefully).
 I'd really appreciate it if you make fixes as you read and submit them as pull requests when you're done!